ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 ## Turn off NVIDIA G-Sync

-NVIDIA G-Sync can cause issues,
+NVIDIA G-Sync can cause issues, especially on multi-monitor setups.
+Try turning it off [like this](https://www.google.com/search?q=how+to+disable+nvidia+g-sync).

 ## Reboot